deejaygraham/deejaygraham.github.io/_posts/2022-11-15-how-to-be-psychic.md

 It lets us pretent that the system we have right now is the result of all of the correct decisions we made at the beginning rather than along the way.
 We can pretend that we were psychic at the beginning when in fact we have been moving the seance goalposts all the time to mix a metaphor.

 Good news is that this is a skill or set of skills that can be learned, and you can be competent and improve as you practice.

-In incremental designs even, we can feel trapped by past design decisions, each decision pushing further into a smaller and smaller box of options.
-This can lead to us hating the code we have and perhaps wanting to change jobs to escape it.

 If we can defer decisions about the software, we can make the design better, make design decisions less expensive to change, reverse mistakes or allow you to change your mind whenever you need to.
 This leads us to having less stress and more spare energy to devote